Ahnfelt/typed-format/README.md

 ## Binary format

+The binary format is a compact representation of values, and requires a schema to encode and decode.
+The format is designed to allow for tiny implementations and efficient encoding and decoding.
+Many common values fit into a single byte.
+The longest byte sequence that can be represented is 4.294.967.295 bytes long (~ 4 GB).
+It's possible to have "unknown length" of unlimited size, which can be useful for streaming data.

+### Definitions

 The following sections contain the logic for encoding values into the binary format.
 Pick the first row in the table that is applicable.
 The syntax `a[i]` means the element `i` of array `a`, where `i` is the zero based array index.
 The syntax `length(a)` means the number of elements in array `a`.
 The syntax `B(x)` is the literal value of `x` as a byte in the resulting encoding.
 The syntax `U(x)` is the literal value of `x` as a 32 bit unsigned big-endian integer in the resulting encoding.
 The syntax `E(x)` is the encoding of `x` as specified by this section.
 The syntax `f(a[...])` means "apply `f` to all elements of `a` in order".

 ### Byte sequences